ballerina-platform/module-ballerinax-guidewire.insnow/ballerina/Module.md

 The `ballerinax/guidewire.insnow` package provides a client API to connect to Guidewire InsuranceNow cloud API using Ballerina.

+The Ballerina Guidewire InsuranceNow connector is compatible with the Guidewire InsuranceNow `2023.3 (Innsbruck)` version.

 ## Compatibility

 |                        |   Version    |